-Mr. Curtin was recognized as “A person who, in the opinion of the Selection Committee, has demonstrated a belief in interfaith harmony, possesses the highest standards of responsibility in civic life, has helped in the promotion of projects for the public welfare and who has personally worked with distinction to benefit Stamford on a communitywide basis” – the criteria for selection of one of Stamford’s most prestigious community service/volunteer awards.
+Mr. Rubino was recognized as “a person who, in the opinion of the Selection Committee, has demonstrated a belief in interfaith harmony, possesses the highest standards of responsibility in civic life, has helped in the promotion of projects for the public welfare and who has personally worked with distinction to benefit Stamford on a community-wide basis” – the criteria for selection of one of Stamford’s most prestigious community service/volunteer awards.

-Two upcoming events will celebrate the 2013 Citizen of the Year.
-The first is when Mr. Curtin’s name plaque is added to those past recipients previously honored at Town Hall, and the second is the 69th annual Stamford Citizen of the Year dinner which will be held this coming May.
+Two upcoming events will celebrate the 2014 Citizen of the Year.
+The first is when Mr. Rubino’s name plaque is added to those past recipients previously honored at Town Hall, and the second is the 70th annual Stamford Citizen of the Year dinner which will be held in coming May 2015.